indoor air quality, residential hvac, hvac maintenance, air conditioner maintenance, commercial hvac, KCR, Framingham MA HVAC

 Indoor air quality is something that many homeowners and landlords take for granted with their properties.
 However, even if you don’t realize your home has poor air quality, it can cause various health issues.

 When you don’t take measures to improve your property’s indoor air quality, many harmful contaminants can linger in the oxygen.
-This includes mold spores, dust mites, pollen, carbon monoxide, cleaning chemicals, asbestos, and other pollutants.
+These contaminants might include mold spores, dust mites, pollen, carbon monoxide, cleaning chemicals, asbestos, and other pollutants.

 Breathing these contaminants can lead to respiratory problems, cardiovascular problems, and exacerbated allergy and asthma symptoms.
 For these reasons, it’s worth taking a few measures to improve the indoor air quality of your Massachusetts home.
 Here, we’ll examine some of the most effective ways.